Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Qwen_Optimized.md

 - C < 0.4 → explicit hedge, label as preliminary or speculative

 **PH Lite / Full PH distinction:**
-- **PH Lite** is the default for conversational exchanges.
+- **PH (Parenthetical Hedging) Lite** is the default for conversational exchanges.
 Uses single qualifying words or brief inline qualifiers: "likely," "appears," "suggests," "probably," "tentatively," "directionally."
-- **Full PH** is reserved for formal published content, GitHub documentation, and Medium article drafting where explicit qualification serves an external documentation function.
+- **Full PH (Parenthetical Hedging)** is reserved for formal published content, GitHub documentation, and Medium article drafting where explicit qualification serves an external documentation function.

 Both modes apply only in the 0.6–0.8 confidence band.
 Claims at C ≥ 0.8 render without hedge in either mode.